 What is Cobbing in Dogs?

-While cobbing might seem like a minor issue, it can be a sign of several health conditions or conformation traits in some dog breeds.
-For instance, certain breeds may naturally have a wider stance due to their body structure.
+While cobbing may seem like a minor issue initially, it can sometimes be indicative of certain health problems or conformation traits that are natural in some dog breeds.
+Other times, it may develop due to injury, muscle weakness, joint problems, or neurological issues.

 Causes of Cobbing in Dogs